tahoe-lafs/magic-folder/docs/downloader.rst

   - ``author``: a dict containing:
     - ``name``: arbitrary name
     - ``verify_key``: base64-encoded public key of the author
+  - ``parents``: a list of immutable capability-strings of any parent Snapshots
   - additionally, in the Tahoe metadata for this metadata-capability is a ``magic_folder`` dict with the following keys:
     - ``author_signature``: base64-encoded signature which signs the
       content-capability, metadata-capability and name

-- ``parent0..parentN``: any number of parents, each a read-only link to another Snapshot.
-With no parent, this is the first version of a file.
+If there are zero parents, this is the first version of a file.
 Otherwise, it is a modification.
 If there are two or more parents this version is the resolution of a conflict.

-In code, there is a method ``create_snapshot_from_capability`` which downloads a capability-string from Tahoe and returns a ``RemoteSnapshot`` instance (after verifying signatures).
+When reading the code, there is a method ``create_snapshot_from_capability`` which downloads a capability-string from Tahoe and returns a ``RemoteSnapshot`` instance (after verifying signatures).

 General Operation
 -----------------

-There shall be a service responsible for deciding which Snapshots to download.
-The capability strings of snapshots to download will be given to a second service that is responsible for actually downloading them.
-These will be written into a local database (as well as affecting the content of the magic-folder).
+There is a service responsible for deciding which Snapshots to download.
+The capability strings of snapshots to download are given to a second service that is responsible for actually downloading them.
+Downloading new Snapshots from other participants causes changes to the local filesystem (in the magic-folder).

 What Snapshots to Download